This document describes the user interface features.

 and the "period" command was called with no arguments.

 The close button quits Utterly Voice.
-You can also say "quit utterly voice".
+You can also say "quit utterly voice" at any time or "close window" while the window is active.

 The help button opens the mode help.
 You can also say "open help".